artilleryio/artillery/packages/artillery-engine-posthog/README.md

 ### Use the plugin

 1. in `config.posthog`:
-    - `api_key` - Your PostHog project api key
+    - `apiKey` - Your PostHog project api key
     - `instance_address` - **optional**: You can omit this if using PostHog Cloud
 2. Set the `engine` property of the scenario to `posthog`.
 3. In your scenario, use:
     - `capture` to send events to PostHog
     - `identify` and `alias` to enrich users metadata